DallasMcNeil/Block-Keeper/docs/doc.md

 # Introduction

 Block Keeper is a cross platform desktop cubing timer.
-Block Keeper provides an event based session system with an elegent interface to provide relevant statistics and tools for speedcubing.
+Block Keeper provides an event based session system with an elegant interface to provide relevant statistics and tools for speedcubing.

 ![](images/blockkeeper.gif)